 Hair must be worn completely off the neck in a tight-fitting bun.
 If your child has short hair or bangs, please use a headband to keep their hair off of their face.
 No jewelry is allowed—especially watches and necklaces—which can cause injury.
 Small earrings are permitted as an exception.
 In the winter months, dancers are permitted to wear ballet sweaters and leg warmers in class.
 For pointe and variation classes, dancers may wear ballet skirts.

-Ballet for 2.5 to 3’s: White leotard with an attached skirt, pink tights, and Bloch full-sole leather ballet slippers.
+Ballet for 2.5 to 3’s: Lavender leotard with an attached skirt, pink tights, and pink Bloch split-sole leather ballet slippers.

-Pre-ballet for 4 & 5 year olds: Lavender leotard with attached skirt, pink tights, and Bloch full-sole leather ballet slippers.
+Pre-ballet for 4 & 5 year olds: Lavender leotard with attached skirt, pink tights, and pink Bloch split-sole leather ballet slippers.

-Ballet I: Buttercup yellow leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Ballet I: Buttercup yellow leotard, pink tights, and pink Bloch split-sole leather ballet slippers.

-Ballet IIA: Light blue leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Ballet IIA: Light blue leotard, pink tights, and pink Bloch split-sole leather ballet slippers.

-Ballet IIB: Garnet Leotard, pink tights, and Bloch split-sole leather ballet slippers
+Ballet IIB: Garnet Leotard, pink tights, and pink Bloch split-sole leather ballet slippers

-Ballet III: Navy blue leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Ballet III: Navy blue leotard, pink tights, and pink Bloch split-sole leather ballet slippers.

-Ballet IV: Burgundy leotard, pink tights, and Bloch split-sole leather ballet slippers.
+Ballet IV: Burgundy leotard, pink tights, and pink split-sole leather or canvas ballet slippers.

-Ballet V: Hunter green leotard, pink tights, and pink ballet slippers [canvas or split- sole].
+Ballet V: Hunter green leotard, pink tights, and pink split- sole leather or canvas ballet slippers.

-Ballet VI: Black leotard*, pink tights, and pink ballet slippers [canvas or leather split-sole].
+Ballet VI: Black leotard*, pink tights, and pink split-sole leather or canvas ballet slippers.

 *Level VI dancers have gained the privilege of wearing the leotard color of their choice for Saturday classes.